Controlling Font Sharpness and Anti-Aliasing

 Master the edge rendering of your bitmap fonts.
 Adjust sharpness to control anti-aliasing, from perfectly smooth (0%) to crisp and pixel-perfect (100%).

-This setting operates on a scale from 0% to 100%:
+The Sharpness setting controls anti-aliasing and edge rendering of your font glyphs, on a scale from 0% to 100%:

-- 0% Sharpness: Delivers full anti-aliasing, resulting in the smoothest possible edges.
-This is ideal for a clean, modern look, especially at larger font sizes.
+- 0% Sharpness means full anti-aliasing, giving you the smoothest possible edges.
+Best for clean, modern text at larger sizes.

-- 100% Sharpness: Disables anti-aliasing completely, producing crisp, pixelated edges.
-This is perfect for retro video games, pixel art, or creating ultra-clear text at very small sizes.
+- 100% Sharpness means no anti-aliasing, producing crisp, pixelated edges.
+Good for retro games, pixel art, or small text that needs to be readable.

 Visual Comparison

-Section titled “Visual Comparison”The difference is most apparent when viewed up close.
-A sharpness of 0% creates a gradient of pixels to smooth the edge, while 100% uses a hard on/off transition.
+Section titled “Visual Comparison”The difference is visible up close: 0% creates a gradient of pixels to smooth edges, while 100% uses a hard on/off transition.

 ![]() | ![]() |